The UK Rights of Nature Network

 How did the Network emerge?

-The UK Rights of Nature Network started as a small group of people connected by a WhatsApp group in Spring 2023 with a goal to create a shared space for those involved in the Rights of Nature in the UK.
+This network started life as a WhatsApp group in early spring 2023 with a goal to create a shared space for those involved in the Rights of Nature in the UK.
+This group steadily evolved into a supportive multidisciplinary community, meeting online regularly to share updates and experiences exploring the principles of the movement and their application around the world.

 Footage from Hazel Hill Woods